Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 The [kubectl](./ch02/kind-multi-control-plane.yaml) config file can only target a single host or IP.
 To make this solution work, you need a load balancer in front of the control plane nodes.
 KinD considers this and create an additional container running a `HAProxy` load balancer (see above).
 However, note that `HAProxy` only load balances the control plane nodes.
 It does not load balance the worker nodes.

 Given the use of a single host for KinD, each control plane and HAProxy must operate on distinct ports.
-If you were to examine your Kubernetes configuration file, you would observe that it points to `https://127.0.0.1:38835`, representing the port assigned to the HAProxy container.
+If you were to examine your Kubernetes configuration file, you would observe that it points to `https://127.0.0.1:38835`, representing the port assigned to the HAProxy container. **Note:** The author indicates the HAProxy server in the config file should be `https://0.0.0.0:38835`, but this was not the case in my observation.

 ```bash